hemanth506/hemanth506/README.md

 - 👀 I’m interested in coding
 - 🌱 Currently working on two projects

-      -  Twilio using react.js and node.js
+      -  IVR based in Twilio using react.js and node.js

-      -  web application product which is developed using PHP, JavaScript, Jquery, Mysql.
+      -  Web application based which is developed using PHP, JavaScript, Jquery, Mysql.
 - 📫 You can reach me through email (hemanthraaj31@gmail.com)

 <!---